HL7/US-Core/input/pagecontent/conformance-expectations.md

 ##### Required bindings Coded Elements

-[Required Binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used.
+[Required binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used.
 For `CodeableConcept` using only text is *not* valid, but multiple codings (translations) are permitted as is discussed below.

 For example, the [US Core AllergyIntolerance Profile] clinicalStatus element has a required binding to the AllergyIntoleranceClinicalStatusCodes ValueSet.
 When claiming conformance to this profile: